he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/equipment/Stonethroat Ammunition.md

 ---
 Each piece of _stonethroat ammunition_ is tipped with an unusual yellow stone.
 When an activated piece of _stonethroat ammunition_ hits a target, the target must attempt a DC 30 Fortitude save.
 **Critical Success** The creature is unaffected.
 **Success** The ammunition lodges itself loosely into the target's throat.
-For 1 round, the target takes a –2 status penalty to attack rolls with its jaws or fangs, and to [[Athletics]] checks.
+For 1 round, the target takes a –2 status penalty to attack rolls with its jaws or fangs, and to [[DATABASE/skill/Athletics|Athletics]] checks.
 **Failure** The ammunition embeds itself deep in the target's throat.
-The target can't use its jaws or fangs Strike (if it has one) or the [[Swallow Whole]] ability until the end of its next turn.
+The target can't use its jaws or fangs Strike (if it has one) or the [[DATABASE/monsterability/Swallow Whole|Swallow Whole]] ability until the end of its next turn.
-**Critical Failure** As failure, and the target is [[Enfeebled]] for 1 round.
+**Critical Failure** As failure, and the target is [[DATABASE/condition/Enfeebled|enfeebled 2]] for 1 round.